 We use only the inspiral portion of the coalescence waveform.
 This is largely because the inspiral can be modeled by the post-Newtonian approximation to general relativity \cite{b06,bdiww95,ww96}, offering a convenient parameterization for our analysis.
-In addition, the primary source of information about sky position is the motion of LISA around the sun.
+In addition, the primary source of information about sky position is the motion of LISA around the Sun.
 Therefore, one might guess that the inspiral provides the bulk of the localization.
 However, with the development of numerical relativity, it has become possible to perform similar calculations which include the merger phase of the waveform.
-Preliminary results seem to show that the merger could dramatically improve sky position and distance determination \cite{bhhs08}.
+Preliminary results seem to show that the merger could dramatically improve sky position and distance determination \cite{bhhs08,tmkfab08}.

 Our waveforms are carried out to second post-Newtonian (2PN) order in the phase, but include only the Newtonian quadrupole amplitude term.
 They also include the effects of spin-induced precession.
 Spins precess due to post-Newtonian spin-orbit and spin-spin coupling effects.
 For example, to the order we are considering \cite{acst94,k95},